yonderwonder-ai/LBM_lora/README.md

 <details>
     <summary><b>Image Restoration 🧹 </b></summary>
 	<p>
-In the context of image restoration, the method must transport the distribution of the degraded images to the distribution of the clean images.
+In the context of image restoration, the method shall transport the distribution of the degraded images to the distribution of the clean images.
 </p>
     <p align="center">
             <img style="width:600px;" src="assets/upscaler.jpg">